Rapid genetic screening with high quality factor metasurfaces: Rapid and specific gene fragment detection

 \section{Rapid and specific gene fragment detection}

 Pairing our resonators with specific probe DNA sequences offers specificity in target gene detection.
+We modify our surface chemical functionalization process with an antifouling matrix to reduce non-specific binding signals.
+A 1:1 mixture of thiolated ssDNA probes and thiolated polyethylene glycol (PEG) chains is immobilized on the silicon nanostructures, where PEG has been shown to mitigate biofouling\cite{guardado2021,sharma2004}.
 To confirm specificity, we modify target DNA strands with ATTO590 fluorescent labels and incubate sensors functionalized with probes that are only complementary to the nCoV.E sequence.
-Fluorescence imaging of sensors exposed to 10 $\mu$M solutions of target nCoV.E and HKU.ORF1 show significant binding only for the complementary E gene target and minimal signal for the non-complementary ORF1 strands (Supplementary Fig. 10).
+Fluorescence imaging of sensors exposed to 1 $\mu$M solutions of target nCoV.E and HKU.ORF1 show significant binding only for the complementary E gene target and minimal signal for the non-complementary ORF1 strands (Supplementary Fig. 10).
 This target specificity is also measured in the resonator scattering spectra, where resonance wavelength shifts are significant for complementary target-probe conditions and suppressed for non-specific binding (Fig. 4a).